Let’s work together!

 In an internet rich world, in search of human connection, I translated my blog into tours, an online class (coming soon), and deep dive coaching days in Paris on Navigate Paris where I give people the confidence to explore, and get lost.

-I’ve worked with incredible clients around the world including Moët Hennessy, Louis Vuitton, Airbnb, IDEO, SignSalad, The American University of Paris, Parsons Paris, Design*Sponge, and the Adobe Creative Residency.
+I’ve worked with incredible clients around the world including Moët Hennessy, Louis Vuitton, Airbnb, IDEO, SignSalad, The American University of Paris, Parsons Paris, Design*Sponge, and mentored during the Adobe Creative Residency.
 No two projects are ever the same.
 One day I may be extracting UX insights from global user research, and another writing a storyboard for a video script, presenting a workshop on storytelling, interviewing someone doing inspiring work, or giving a tour of Paris to a team of designers.

-Some of my greatest joy comes from working with individual clients where I get to combine all my interests and expertise to propel them forward in whatever they may be doing.
-I’ve worked with established illustrators, creatives with too many ideas, and people who feel stuck.
+Some of my greatest joy comes from working with coaching clients where I get to combine all my interests and expertise to propel them forward in whatever they may be doing.
+I’ve worked with established illustrators, creatives with too many ideas, career changers, and people who feel stuck.
 If there’s anything I’ve learned in my own work is that sometimes you just need that outside perspective to help provide the boost you need to get you where you want to be.

 My love of learning has translated into teaching everything from map making to résumé redesign, InDesign, communicating your ideas through design and storytelling, the designer/entrepreneur, UX design, and more.
 So much of my journey has involved learning the hard way, which is why I’m passionate about sharing my experiences with others.